Are you considering a career in cybersecurity? Do you want to know how it compares to software engineering? This guide is for you!

 Cybersecurity refers to defending networks, hardware, software, and data from malicious elements attempting to gain unauthorized access.
 It shields systems from cyber threats such as data breaches, distributed denial of service (DDoS), phishing, malware, ransomware, DNS poisoning attacks, and crypto-jacking.

-Also Read: What is Incident Response in Cybersecurity?
+Also Read: What is a Security Operations Center?

 Types of Cybersecurity Jobs